sandeshShahapur/ADeveloperHasNoName/content/blogs/What_are_HTTP_and_HTTPS_Protocols.md

 ---
-title: 'What are HTTP and HTTPS Protocols?'
+title: "What are HTTP and HTTPS Protocols?"
 date: 2024-10-13T16:45:35+05:30
 draft: true
-author: "Sandesh Shahapur"
+author: "Sandy"
-tags: ['HTTP', 'HTTPS', 'Networking', 'Web Development', 'Web Security']
+tags: ["HTTP", "HTTPS", "Networking", "Web Development", "Web Security"]
-categories: ['Web Development', 'Networking']
+categories: ["Web Development", "Networking"]
-summary: 'An in-depth look at what the HTTP protocol is, how it works, its methods, status codes, versions, and security features.
-Learn how HTTP enables communication between clients and servers over the internet.'
+summary: "An in-depth look at what the HTTP protocol is, how it works, its methods, status codes, versions, and security features.
+Learn how HTTP enables communication between clients and servers over the internet."
 ---

 You are familiar with using browsers to access websites and you might have seen {{< glossary "URL" >}}s starting with `http://` or `https://`.
 When you type a URL like `http://example.com` in your browser's address bar and press Enter, you are then presented with the website's content.
 How does this happen?